jerryscript-project/iotjs/docs/Build-for-Linux.md

             * libtuv

 ※ harmony?
-It's from initial code name of our project. (_Sounds good, isn't it? :)_)
+It's from the initial code name of our project. (_Sounds good, isn't it? :)_)

 #### Prerequisite